 In 1963 James published Beyond a Boundary.
 The book is a combination of autobiography and a detailed analysis of sport and politics.
 Other books by James include Radical America (1970) and Nkrumah and the Ghana Revolution (1977) and Radical America (1970).

-Cyril Lional Robert James moved back to London and died in Brixton in May, 1989.
+Cyril Lional Robert James moved back to London and died in Brixton on 31st May, 1989.

 Our house was superbly situated, exactly behind the wicket.
 A huge tree on one side and another house on the other limited the view of the ground, but an umpire could have stood at the bedroom window.
 By standing on a chair a small boy of six could watch practice every afternoon and matches on Saturdays.
 From the chair also he could mount on to the window-sill and so stretch a groping hand for the books on top of the wardrobe.
 Thus early the pattern of my life was set.